The Entertainment Quarter: Facilities

-Fun things to do at the EQ include Hyperkarting (located on Level 5 of the carpark) - which has seen over 400,000 come through the track, the huge Hoyts Cinema, arcades at B. Lucy and Sons, bowling at Strike Bowling, laugh along at The Comedy Store and the new World Gym.
+Activities include Hyperkarting (located on Level 5 of the carpark) - which has seen over 400,000 come through the track, the huge Hoyts Cinema, arcades at B. Lucy and Sons, bowling at Strike Bowling, laugh along at The Comedy Store and the new World Gym.

 Education

 The Entertainment Quarter is home to the Australian Film Television & Radio School (AFTRS).

 AFTRS relocated from its original location in North Ryde to a purpose built building in 2008, located adjacent to Fox Studios Australia and around the corner from the Hoyts Cinema.

-Also located within the Entertainment Quarter is Brent Street Performance Arts Dance School - which sees over 1000 students each year.
+Also located within the Entertainment Quarter is Brent Street Performance Arts Dance School – which sees over 1,000 students each year.

 History

 The Entertainment Quarter and Fox Studios Australia were originally the site of Royal Agricultural Society of New South Wales Sydney Showground, which hosted the annual Sydney Royal Easter Show.
-The Sydney Showground moved to Homebush Bay in preparation for the 2000 Summer Olympics.
-Some of the venues built for the Olympic Games are now used for the annual show.
+The Sydney Showground moved to Sydney Olympic Park in preparation for the 2000 Summer Olympics.
+It was developed by Lendlease and News Corp Australia.
+In 2004 it was sold to CFS Retail Property Trust.
+In 2014 it was sold to Gerry Harvey, John Singleton and Mark Carnegie.

 Fox Studios Australia and the entertainment precinct opened at Moore Park in 1998.
 A theme park at this location was closed, and some of the facilities have found new uses in the Entertainment Quarter.

-In the early 1800s, after only a short period of European settlement, Sydney Town was already cluttered with buildings and over-crowded, and it was clear the residents would need somewhere outside the city to graze their livestock.
-So in 1811, Governor Lachlan Macquarie selected a large area of land with sandy soil and swampy patches, and called it Sydney Common.
-(On today’s map, that area would include Centennial Park, Moore Park Golf Course, ES Marks Athletics Field, Randwick Racecourse and the entire Moore Park precinct.)

-The cattle was happy; the city-dwellers were happy.
-All good – until it was discovered that the Tank Stream, Sydney’s main water supply, had become polluted.
-With desalination technology still a long way off, the city needed to find a new natural water supply and it looked to the lagoons and marshes around Sydney Common (renamed Lachlan Swamp).

-In 1837, local engineer, John Busby, designed an underground aqueduct to deliver water from Lachlan Swamp to Hyde Park.
-He dammed the lagoons and damned his slow convict workers, and set his name in stone by building Busby’s Bore.
-You can still find above-ground troughs and fountains along the course route today.
-From here on, the land around Lachland Swamp became less and less “common”.

-In 1833, NSW Governor Richard Bourke sectioned off some of the land for use as a racecourse.
-(Until then, Hyde Park had been the main racing venue for the city.)
-The Australian Jockey Club was given the racecourse in 1863, merged with the Sydney Turf Club in 2011, and was given the official thumbs up from the Queen for the racecourse to become known as it is today – Royal Randwick.